To protect ourselves and others from

 Should children wear cloth face coverings?

-Children under the age of 2 years should
+Children under 2 years old should

 When do children need to wear cloth face coverings?